RenatoBrittoAraujo/WEB-EXTREME/README.md

 Bonus points: port foward your IP on your router and make it accessible by anyone.

-Bonut points: implement authentication with a cryptography algorithm of your choosing
+Bonus points: implement authentication with a cryptography algorithm of your choosing.

 ## This is my take on the challenge